jacobdufault/forge/Entities/README.md

 * `Runtime`: Implements the API for the player; ie, actually implements the simulation.
 * `Shared`: Shared code between `Content` and `Runtime`.

-If you're looking to see how `Neon.Entities` does its magic, you're best bet is to look into `Runtime`.
+If you're looking to see how `Forge.Entities` does its magic, you're best bet is to look into `Runtime`.
 That has almost all of the interesting code.